 Jews and non-Jews (called Gentiles) didn’t mix.
 Peter didn’t think the good news about Jesus was for people like Cornelius.
 In fact, it was against Jewish law for Peter to even mix with people like Cornelius.

-Ask the children who this would be where they live?
+Ask the children who this would be where they live.
 Two different schools?
 Two different neighbourhoods?
 Decide on local places for Caesarea and Joppa.
 What would Peter and Cornelius be called?
 What types of foods do the two groups like to eat?
 Divide everyone into two groups, standing on separate sides of the room with a divider down the middle.
 Give each group some card and ask them to create a place name sign.
 On the paper plates they can draw their group’s favourite foods.

 An angel appeared to Cornelius and told him to send some servants to a place called Joppa, find a man called Peter and bring him to Caesarea.

 Meanwhile in Joppa, Peter was peckish.
 While he was waiting for his food, he had a vision from God.
 In his vision, a large sheet was let down from heaven.
 Hold a large sheet over the group.
 On it was all the food that the people from Caesarea ate.
 Place the paper plates on top.
 It was completely against Peter’s beliefs to eat this food.
 It was unclean!
 But he heard a voice saying to him: “Get up and eat it.”
-Ask the group what they think Peter said?
+Ask the group what they think Peter said.

 The sheet was lowered three times with the same voice telling him to eat.
 Just as he was trying to understand what this vision meant, he heard a knock at the door.
 Send some of the group over to the other side of the room.